GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

         * request RSpec is really a manifest RSpec
 	* request RSpec is malformed (ie a tag is not closed)
  	* request RSpec is an empty file
+     - Sliver creation workflow fails or returns a manifest when:
+        * sliver already exists
      - SliverStatus, ListResources <slice name>, and DeleteSliver fail when:
         * slice has been deleted
 	* slice never existed